Team

 Julie established a partnership with her clients.
 This enables her to help her clients seek solutions based on their own personal strengths.
 She helps them identify and use their own untapped resilience and find their own approach to healing that works best for them individually.

-additional information about Julie.
+Check here for additional information about Julie.

 Georgia Wiese, MS, LPC